survivejs/react-book/manuscript/05_react_and_flux.md

 npm i alt alt-utils object-assign --save
 ```

 T> Compared to *polyfills*, *ponyfills* do **not** overwrite native methods.
 With a ponyfills you lose out on API.
-On the plus side, their behavior clear to understand.
+On the plus side, their behavior is clear to understand.
 There is less magic going on.
 Both approaches have their merits.

 To keep things simple, we'll be treating all Alt components as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).
 With this pattern, we reuse the same instance within the whole application.
 To achieve this we can push it to a module of its own and then refer to that from everywhere.
 Set it up as follows: